Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 The most effective way for auditory learners to take language notes and retain information is by listening.

-Text-to-speech is a great way for auditory learners to take notes aside from the methods mentioned above, because you can listen to the notes you’re taking as you’re taking them.
-Another great thing about text-to-speech is that it can be used on nearly all types of computers (desktop, laptop, tablet, smartphones, etc).
+Text-to-speech is a great way for auditory learners to take notes because you can listen to the notes you’re taking as you’re taking them.
+Another great thing about text-to-speech is that it can be used on nearly all types of devices (desktop, laptop, tablet, smartphones, etc).
 Because of that, text-to-speech can be used almost anywhere to help you take great language notes.

 Another way auditory learners can take better notes is by recording lectures, teachings or conversations that have to do with the language they’re learning.
 Nowadays, you’re able to record just about anything with your smartphone.
 You can then play these recordings back later, and they’ll help you to take better notes in your notebook.